 - Step 4: Products, texts, and images for your WordPress online shop

-- Step 5: Additional features for your WordPress online shop
+- Step 5: Additional features for your online shop with WooCommerce

 Why it’s worth creating an online shop